 He had never mentioned his name – not once in that afternoon they spent together.
 He said to her: “I am a man.
 And you are the most beautiful woman that I have ever seen.
 This is all we know.
 All we need.”

 The Hotel owner’s wife, Mrs German, was standing in front of Ruby.
 She had personally delivered the souvenir postcard set to Ruby’s room and was still somewhat excited by its colourfulness and how the bear on the back seemed to be grinning so.
-She had handed it to Ruby and waited longer than she should have.
+She had handed it to Ruby and waited longer than she needed to.
 Ruby did not open it but had simply stood there with it pinched between her fingers.
 She knew who it was from.
 Eventually, she said thank you for a second time before Mrs German turned away and headed back down the corridor.

 Ruby sat down on the corner of the bed and opened it.
 Her hands were shaking and she found it difficult to breathe.
 She read the short inscription.
 She read those same 20 characters a million times, gasping for air each time she finished reading.
 “FROM MAN WITH LOVE.”